napari/napari.github.io/getting_started/image.md

 +++

-This example had precomputed image pyramids stored in a zarr file, which is best for performance.
-If, however you don't have a precomputed pyramid but try and show a exceptionally large image napari will try and compute pyramids for you unless you tell it not too.
+This example had a precomputed multiscale image stored in a zarr file, which is best for performance.
+If, however you don't have a precomputed multiscale image but try and show a exceptionally large image napari will try and compute the image pyramids for you by default.

-You can use the `multiscale` keyword argument to specify if your data is an image pyramid or not.
-If you don't provide this value, then will try and guess whether your data is or needs to be an image pyramid.
+You can use the `multiscale` keyword argument to specify if your data is a multiscale image or not.
+If you don't provide this value, then will try and guess whether your data is or needs to be a multiscale image pyramid.

 +++